paschalogu/Terraform/README.md

 terraform init
 ```

-To review the list of changes that will be applied during creation, run the command `terraform plan`.
+To review the list of changes that will be applied during creation, run the command below:

 ```bash
 terraform plan
 ```

-Apply your Terraform configuration to create AWS resources:
+Apply Terraform configuration to create AWS resources:

 ```bash
 terraform apply
 ```

-Terraform will display the changes to be made to your AWS infrastructure.
+Terraform will display the changes to be made to AWS cloud infrastructure.
 Type **`yes`** and press Enter to confirm and apply the changes.
 To see the state of the infrastructure, run the command below:

 ```bash
 terraform state list
 ```

+Figure 5: Showing the terraform state command
 ![Terraform State List](./assets/terraformstate.png)

 Alternatively, you can use AWS CLI or the AWS Management Console to verify that the resources were created as expected.

-### Step 5: Pushing the code to Source Code Management (GitHub)
+### Step 5: Pushing the code to GitHub

-Create a new repository on GitHub and push the existing repository from the command line.
+Create a new repository on GitHub and push the Terraform repository from the command line.

 Initialize the repository for git to track changes in the repository.On your project directory, run the below command to initialize git: